studio-thgie/ma-design.thgie.ch/data/observations/2021-01-22 Lunchtime, Homeoffice.md

 12:09 There was some chaos in the kitchen because a pot overspilled.
 I moved to the kitchen to see if I can help.

-12:12 "Ok Google, Timer auf 8 Minuten stellen" ([[setting a timer]])
+12:12 "Ok Google, Timer auf 8 Minuten stellen" ([setting a timer](output/codes/setting%20a%20timer.md))

 12:20 Timer on device goes of.
 Participant tries to touch it, to turn the timer of, but it unsuccesful.
-A second approach works. ([[failed interaction]])
+A second approach works. ([failed interaction](output/codes/failed%20interaction.md))

 12:21 I tell my newest finding, that when the timer goes of, the device also starts to listen and you can just say stop, instead of "Ok Google, stop".

 12:22 p tells me an aneqdote.
 She tried the crystall ball service, where you can ask questions and the device "divines" answers.
-She ask how many children she will get, and the device just answered with "No". ([[mentioning of a service]], [[exchanging information on assistant]])
+She ask how many children she will get, and the device just answered with "No". ([mentioning of a service](output/codes/mentioning%20of%20a%20service.md), [exchanging information on assistant](output/codes/exchanging%20information%20on%20assistant.md))

-12:24 The device is still playing "LA Salami" ([[background music]])
+12:24 The device is still playing "LA Salami" ([background music](output/codes/background%20music.md))

 12:59 We ate until now, the device was not used anymore so far.

 13:05 A discussion about the functions and settings of the device starts off.
 The partner of the participant sealed of the "Home" of the participant so that the sister can't log into their system and vice versa.
 After mentioning some of the main usages of the device, the sister mentions that the participants seems to use the device much more then herself.
-The participant told me about what she needs the device for, mainly. ([[exchanging information on assistant]], [[mentioning of a service]])
+The participant told me about what she needs the device for, mainly. ([exchanging information on assistant](output/codes/exchanging%20information%20on%20assistant.md), [mentioning of a service](output/codes/mentioning%20of%20a%20service.md))

   - Disney Quiz
   - Listening to music